vaishnavv04/Cursorfor3D/README.md

 - **No response from Blender**: check the backend console for messages such as "Blender MCP not connected".
 Make sure the MCP panel is running on port 9876.
 - **Gemini errors**: verify your `GEMINI_API_KEY` and the model name in `backend/server.js`.
 - **Electron window blank**: wait for the React dev server to finish compiling or restart with `npm run dev`.
+- **Backend exits on start**: ensure `JWT_SECRET` and `DATABASE_URL` are set.
+The backend will terminate if `JWT_SECRET` is missing, and will throw if no database connection string is provided.
+- **Database connection errors**: confirm `DATABASE_URL` is valid and reachable.
+For Supabase, SSL is enabled automatically; for self-hosted Postgres, provide a standard connection string.

 Roadmap Ideas
 -------------